Introduction

 (1) The MiaoMiao firmware can be upgraded, if needed, using Tomato App

-• Not compatible at the current time
+• Master: Not compatible

-• Not compatible at the current time
+• Follower: Not compatible

-• Not compatible at the current time
+• Master: Not compatible

 Dexcom

-Dexcom G4 (1) / G5 <--- (Obsolete)
+Dexcom G4 / G5

 Dexcom G6

-• Fully compatible using native mode.
+• Master: Compatible using native mode.

 All G6 transmitters (including older pre-firefly 80xxxx/81xxxx transmitters) will work in native mode using the algorithm inside the transmitter.
-This means that xDrip4iOS will have a 2 hour warm-up, a factory 10 day sensor expiry and a 90-110 day transmitter life.
+This means that they will have a 2 hour warm-up, a factory 10 day sensor expiry and a 90-110 day transmitter life.

 The sensors can be started using the sensor code on the label and can be calibrated from inside the xDrip4iOS app.